UltraSPARC III: UltraSPARC IIIi+

 The UltraSPARC IIIi+, code-named "Serrano", was a further development of the UltraSPARC IIIi.
 It was scheduled for introduction in the second half of 2005, but was cancelled in the same year in favor of the UltraSPARC IV+, UltraSPARC T1 and UltraSPARC T2.
 Its cancellation was not known until 31 August 2006.
 Improvements were higher clock frequencies in the range of 2 GHz, a larger (4 MB) on-die L2 cache, support for DDR-333 SDRAM, and a new 90 nm process.

 Successors

-The UltraSPARC III family or processors was succeeded by the UltraSPARC IV series.
+The UltraSPARC III family of processors was succeeded by the UltraSPARC IV series.

 The UltraSPARC IV combined two UltraSPARC III cores onto a single piece of silicon and offered increased clock rates.
 The CPU's packaging was nearly identical, offering the difference of a single pin, simplifying board manufacturing and system design.
 Some systems which used UltraSPARC III processors could accept UltraSPARC IV CPU board upgrades.